Australia–China relations: 1972 to 2020

 In July 1972, a Chinese table tennis team visited New Zealand and Australia as part of the Chinese "Ping Pong" diplomacy push.
 They did not get an official reception; the team came via New Zealand where they were given an official afternoon tea and met the Prime Minister Jack Marshall and Foreign Minister Keith Holyoake (the chief Table Tennis official Madame Cheng Chi-Hung was actually the head of the American, Western European and Australasian Department in the Chinese Foreign Ministry).

 A few years after the establishment of diplomatic relations between Australia and the People's Republic of China, China began market-orientated reforms, which led to a significant and increasing expansion of bilateral trade.
 China is Australia's biggest trading partner mainly due to China's strong demand for iron ore, coal and liquefied natural gas.
-Exports to China helped Australia escape the worst effects of the global financial crisis.
+Exports to China helped Australia escape the worst effects of the 2008 financial crisis.

 Many major Australian mining companies rely heavily on China and other growing big economies such as India for exports.
-These companies include Fortescue Metals Group, Rio Tinto, BHP Billiton and Xstrata who have major Australian operations.
+These companies include BHP, Fortescue, Rio Tinto and Xstrata who have major Australian operations.

 China exports mainly clothing, telecommunications equipment and components, computers, toys, prams and sporting equipment.

 The bilateral trade between the two countries is worth A$105 billion in 2010/2011.
 Australia's exports to China totalled A$64.8 billion, while China's export to Australia was worth A$41.1 billion in 2010–2011 period.

 There are direct flights from a number of cities in China such as Beijing, Shanghai, Hong Kong SAR and Guangzhou to Brisbane, Melbourne, Adelaide and Sydney.
 Recently, China Southern Airlines have commenced scheduled commercial flights to Perth from Guangzhou in early November 2011.
 China Southern has its pilot training facilities in Australia for many years.
 They are in Jandakot and Merredin which were established in 1993.